Mel Stottlemyre: Seattle Mariners (2008)

 Stottlemyre was named pitching coach of the Seattle Mariners under manager John McLaren at the beginning of the 2008 season, and was retained by interim manager Jim Riggleman after McLaren's firing.
 He was dismissed after the season ended.
 Following the season, he retired from baseball.

 Honors

 The mayor of Mabton, Washington, declared October 12, 1964, to be "Mel Stottlemyre Day".
 He was inducted into the Washington State American Legion Baseball Hall of Fame in 2012.
 At Old-Timers' Day on June 20, 2015, the Yankees dedicated a plaque in Monument Park in Stottlemyre's honor.

 Personal life

 Stottlemyre was raised in the town of Mabton, Washington, located in the south-central part of the state.
 He resided with his wife, Jean, in Issaquah, Washington.
-Two of his sons, Todd and Mel Jr., followed their father by becoming major-league pitchers.
-His other son, Jason, died of leukemia at the age of 11.
+His first two sons, Mel Jr. and Todd, followed their father by becoming major-league pitchers; youngest son Jason died of leukemia at age 11 in 1981.

 Stottlemyre and John Harper coauthored an autobiography titled Pride and Pinstripes, published in 2007.